beyondessential/tupaia/packages/devops/README.md

 ## Environment variables

-During the deploy process, environment variables will be fetched from AWS SSM parameter store based on the path of the repository and stage, i.e. for the stage tag `production` and repository `meditrak-server`, all environment variables saved in parameter store as `/meditrak-server/production/ENVIRONMENT_VARIABLE_NAME` will be fetched and injected into the .env file of meditrak-server before it is deployed.
+During the deploy process, environment variables will be fetched from AWS SSM parameter store based on the path of the package and stage, i.e. for the stage tag `production` and package `meditrak-server`, all environment variables saved in parameter store as `/meditrak-server/production/ENVIRONMENT_VARIABLE_NAME` will be fetched and injected into the .env file of meditrak-server before it is deployed.